Federal Defense Attorney in Fort Lauderdale

-Whether the state or federal government has jurisdiction over conduct that violates a law essentially depends on where the offense occurred.
+One of the main differences between state and federal crimes is where the offense occurs.
 A state crime is one that happens within the state's borders.

-- When the offense happens on federal land or property, such as a national park;
+- The offense happens on federal land or property, such as a national park;

-- When the conduct crosses state lines, such as an internet crime that affects people in several states
+- The conduct crosses state lines, such as an internet crime that affects people in several states;

-- When the defendant crosses state lines, such as their transporting drugs from Florida to Georgia; or
+- The defendant crosses state lines, such as their transporting drugs from Florida to Georgia; or

-In some cases, an offense can be prosecuted as both a state and a federal crime.
+In some cases, an offense can be pursued as both a state and a federal crime.

 Common federal crimes include: